deadlydog/deadlydog.github.io/_posts/2024-10-29-Updating-from-System-Data-SqlClient-to-Microsoft-Data-SqlClient.md

 ## My journey

-[Microsoft.Data.SqlClient was introduced in 2019](https://devblogs.microsoft.com/dotnet/introducing-the-new-microsoftdatasqlclient/), and skimming [the GitHub migration guide issue](https://github.com/dotnet/SqlClient/issues/2778) said to simply add the `Microsoft.Data.SqlClient` NuGet package to your projects and update the `using` statements from `System.Data.SqlClient` to `Microsoft.Data.SqlClient`.
+[Microsoft.Data.SqlClient was introduced in 2019](https://devblogs.microsoft.com/dotnet/introducing-the-new-microsoftdatasqlclient/), and skimming [the GitHub migration guide issue](https://github.com/dotnet/SqlClient/issues/2778) said to simply:

+- Add the `Microsoft.Data.SqlClient` NuGet package to your project and
+- Replace `using System.Data.SqlClient;` with `using Microsoft.Data.SqlClient;`.

 That seemed simple enough.

 So I did that, and everything compiled fine.